Thursday, May 30, 2013

 “Uncle Jim's Funeral”

-Uncle Jim, Paul's uncle, passed away on December 5, 2012.
+Uncle Jim, Paul's uncle, died of a sudden heart attack in the back bedroom of his home on December 5, 2012.

 I tried to remember and apply what I’ve learned about death.
 So, the following morning, after I took Ashton to school, I got Chick-fil-A for his wife, Aunt June, and their daughter, Beth.